Echinacea Benefits: The Miracle Immune-Boosting Herb

 Echinacea is perhaps best known for its ability to prevent and treat the common cold and flu.
 According to a Healthline article, echinacea can boost the immune system and help fight off infections.
 Studies have shown that taking echinacea can reduce the duration and severity of cold and flu symptoms.

-Echinacea has also been used to reduce anxiety levels in some people.
-According to a Verywell Health article, some studies have shown that taking echinacea can reduce anxiety scores in people with generalized anxiety disorder (GAD).
-However, more research is needed to confirm these findings.
+Researchers and herbalists also use echinacea to reduce anxiety levels in some people.
+Verywell Health article reports that some studies show echinacea can lower anxiety scores in individuals with generalized anxiety disorder (GAD).
+Scientists still need to conduct more research to confirm these findings.

 When it comes to using echinacea, there are several forms and preparations available.
 Each form has its own benefits and drawbacks, so it’s important to choose the one that’s right for you.